Brett Davey - Acting City Planner

 Aaron Katt was born and raised in Ipswich and has lived in the district his entire life.

-Adrian Bulley has recently been promoted to the role of Senior Engineering Officer in the Engineering and Environment Branch of the Planning and Development Department.
+Adrian Bulley has recently been promoted to the role of Principal Engineering Officer in the Engineering and Environment Branch of the Planning and Development Department.

 Adrian is married and has three children: Luke (20); Kate (17) and Peter (12).